This free poem was originally composed in the style of free verse poetry many years ago.

 As with all the best poetry, the reader often connects to different parts of the poem, finding interpretation and meaning which relate to their own lives.

-While it’s not your average, positive home poem that you might hang on a wall, it will explain my original thoughts behind the story of the free verse that became a rhyming poem.
+It’s not your average, positive home poem that you might hang on a wall.

 Like most of my writing, despite being sad poetry, it does contain hope at the end.
-For some, this transforms it into an inspirational poem, despite the murder!
+For some, this transforms it into an inspirational poem.

 It will never rank among the famous poems.
 However, like much poetry, it contains a little piece of the author within its verse.
 It’s a poem about life and love and loss.